wfnuser/burrow/README.md

 # burrow
 A Distributed Cache Library for Golang.

-This is a toy project for learning cache.
+This is a toy project for learning how distributed cache work.
 It should not be used in production.

 # How to use
 ```